 You don’t have to currently be experiencing pelvic floor issues to try out these exercises — anyone can benefit from a stronger pelvic floor.
 But if you have pelvic floor dysfunction, don’t be discouraged if you don’t see overnight changes.

-In fact, try not to expect fast results: it often takes several months of therapy before symptoms improve.
+In fact, try not to expect fast results: it often takes several months of training before symptoms improve.
 Consistency is key to healing, so keep at it!

-Yes, pelvic floor therapy can be done completely virtual!
-Not only the pelvic floor therapy exercises themselves, but the initial assessment with your physical therapist.
+Yes, pelvic floor training can be done completely virtual!
+Not only the pelvic floor training exercises themselves, but the initial assessment with your physical specialist.